phaniteja25/MediSearch/README.md

 > Coming soon — RAGAS scores will be documented here after Week 2.

 ## Author
-Built by [Your Name] as part of an AI Engineering portfolio.
+Built by Teja U as part of an AI Engineering portfolio.
 Mentored under a structured SDLC approach mirroring production AI engineering workflows.